Abdullah1654/Online-Shopping-Application-Node-JS-Express/README.md

 ## Installation
 1. Clone the repository:
-2. run 'npm start' in you terminal.
+2. Run 'npm start' in your terminal.